pcoet/pcoet.github.io/_posts/2019-12-01-py-quickstart.md

 1. Create and activate a virtual environment:
     * `python3 -m venv venv`
-        * If you put the app under version control in Git, you should ignore the **venv** directory.
+        * Note: If you put the app under version control in Git, you should ignore the **venv** directory.
     * `source venv/bin/activate`
 1. Run the application to see how it works: `python3 app.py`
 1. When you're finished, deactivate the environment: